 Hi, my name is Charity Childs.
 I have been a full-time homemaker since I got married in 2014.
-A little over a year later, our daughter Em was born and we are now expecting our rainbow baby in October 2017.
+A little over a year later, our daughter Em was born.
+Little Olive joined our family at 33 weeks in 2017.
+(Read her birth story here).

 The Story Behind the Blog